zenml-io/zenml/examples/code_repository/README.md

 to code files.
 Using a code repository in ZenML enables unlocks the tracking of the code version that you use for your pipeline runs.
-Additionally, running a pipeline which is tracked in a registered code repository eliminates the need of rebuilding Docker images for containerized stack components each time you change one of your source code files.
+Additionally, running a pipeline which is tracked in a registered code repository eliminates the need to rebuild Docker images for containerized stack components each time you change one of your source code files.

 Check out [this diagram](https://docs.zenml.io/getting-started/architecture-diagrams#the-code-repository)